mubaris/ozii/README.md

 ## Usage

-When the program is executed directly from the terminal it accepts the following three command line arguments:
+When the program is executed directly from the terminal it accepts the following arguments:

 1. ```-t, --text```: string, mandatory.
 Input sentence from which to generate the graph.
 2. ```-s, --size```: int, optional with default value 500.
 Size in pixel value.